alal9000/socializer_dev/scratch.md

 1. unauthorized messages inbox access x
 2. BS login and signup forms
 3. fix path for message notification x
-4. when a user approves or denys a friend request, then that notification is removed from the db
+4. when a user clicks on a notification, then that notification should be dismissed after the link is followed
-5. make sure messages template is scrollable
+5. make sure messages can be removed in message template

-6. messages from reply interface in conversation view is not being marked as read correctly
+6. messages from reply interface in conversation view is not being marked as read correctly x
+7. right time set to DMs x
+8. notifications is currently doubled up in the url x
+9. need to build out the friend page
+10. outgoing messages should show in the senders messages page